Percentage Rent Breakpoint Errors: How Landlords Miscalculate and What It Costs You

 Then verify:

-After running reconciliations through CAMAudit, breakpoint issues tend to sort into two buckets: a clean arithmetic mismatch or a document-history problem.
+After testing reconciliation samples from published audit cases through CAMAudit, breakpoint issues tend to sort into two buckets: a clean arithmetic mismatch or a document-history problem.
 The arithmetic mismatch is easy.
 The document-history problem is where landlords and tenants are often looking at different lease versions.

 If you want a quick check before assembling the full file, use the Percentage Rent Calculator.
 If you need to press for backup records after finding a mismatch, the Percentage Lease Audit Rights page explains what to request.